 Could have been: Anything else as far as I’m concerned

 Hit or Miss: Massive miss for me.
-I’ve never EVER liked this song mainly because too much cheese gives me migraines and it’s been my toilet break song at every live song since.
+I’ve never EVER liked this song mainly because too much cheese gives me migraines and it’s been my toilet break song at every live show since.
 A better ballad from that album would have been Darlin’ at a push.
-But if I never hear this song again for the rest of my life I wouldn’t share any tears (I did love all the knitwear in the original video though however – cosy!)
+But if I never hear this song again for the rest of my life I wouldn’t shed any tears (I did love all the knitwear in the original video though however – cosy!)

 Single: Get Down